SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-04-22-windows-server-2012-roundupthe-returnpart-1.markdown

 [![image](/Images/wordpress/2013/04/image_thumb3.png "image")](/Images/wordpress/2013/04/image4.png)

-My only complaint here is that the dashboard is fixed, I would have liked to have been able to arrange the dashboard to my liking and order and possibly even hide/add more views to it to meet my needs, a fairly simple thing I would have thought.&nbsp; Overall however this is light-years ahead from what I have experienced before, having such a performant global status screen for the server in one place (not like the old clunky Computer Management MMC view), it delights me that this one screen alone runs smoothly without affecting the performance of the server.
+My only complaint here is that the dashboard is fixed, I would have liked to have been able to arrange the dashboard to my liking and order and possibly even hide/add more views to it to meet my needs, a fairly simple thing I would have thought.
+Overall however this is light-years ahead from what I have experienced before, having such a performant global status screen for the server in one place (not like the old clunky Computer Management MMC view), it delights me that this one screen alone runs smoothly without affecting the performance of the server.

 I also really like those hyperlinks all over the place, taking you straight to the configuration options without having to wade through pages of property screens ![Open-mouthed smile](/Images/wordpress/2013/04/wlEmoticon-openmouthedsmile2.png)